FortiNAC

 Description

-This article describes different scenarios that triggers failover on FortiNAC.
+This article describes different scenarios that trigger failover on FortiNAC.

 Solution

-Triggering failover on FortiNAC can be achieved by one of the below scenarios:
+Triggering failover on FortiNAC can be achieved by one of the following scenarios:

 Scenario 2.
-Cold shutdown: unplug power cable from the box or if it is a VMware machine right select the VM Power, Power off (DO NOT select Guest Shutdown because it will not trigger failover).
+Cold shutdown: unplug the power cable from the box, or if it is a VMware machine, select the VM Power, Power off (DO NOT select Guest Shutdown because it will not trigger failover).

 Scenario 3.
 Management processes down: In the Primary Server CLI, stop the management process without idling the Control process.
 Type -> shutdownNAC -kill

-Open SSH session to the Secondary Server and begin tailing the processManager log.
+Open an SSH session to the Secondary Server and begin tailing the processManager log.

 The Secondary Server regularly attempts to poll the status of its corresponding Primary Server every 30 seconds.